Pérouges medieval town

 The history of Pérouges begins with a fascinating enigma: the very origin of its name.
 Several theories exist.
 Some historians associate it with the Italian city of Perugia, probably referring to Gauls who returned from Italy to found a new community.
 Other researchers favor a more local interpretation, linked to the “red stone,” a possible trace of an ancient place of worship or sacrifice.
 Whatever the version, this hazy origin still fuels the city’s legendary aura today and reinforces its identity, deeply rooted in a history spanning millennia.

-Accommodation: Where to stay near the medieval city of Pérouges, or in the surrounding area in the Ain department?
 You’ll find bed and breakfasts and guesthouses in the town and its surroundings!
 Hotels and inns nearby are ideal for extending your stay after visiting the village: the Hostellerie de Pérouges is the place to go for a medieval night!

 Our tips for planning your visit!